grounded/afterburnercms/documentation/architecture.md

 ### I'm Reading the Words But They Don't Make Sense

 There are a few weighty terms in there, yes.
+You could try [watching a video about it](http://confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years).

 ### Application (Business Logic)